Table of Contents:

 Related Content: Trehalose: The Sugar That's Good For You

-Cloves contain one compound that is particularly potent when compared to other components of the herb.
-This compound is eugenol, and it acts in a very similar manner to cinnamaldehyde.
+Cloves contain one compound that is particularly potent, called eugenol.
+This component acts in a very similar manner to cinnamaldehyde.

-Eugenol works partially by inhibiting an enzyme that’s responsible for causing an inflammatory response.
-This is actually the same enzyme that non steroidal anti-inflammatory drugs target, making cloves and clove oil one of the most potent natural anti-inflammatories that you can find.
+Eugenol works by inhibiting an enzyme that’s responsible for causing an inflammatory response.
+This is actually the same enzyme that those NSAIDs (non steroidal anti-inflammatory drugs), making cloves and clove oil one of the most potent natural anti-inflammatories that you can find.

 Dosages of clove oil can be effective at reducing inflammation topically with as little as a single drop.